YFC_2018.png

 Young Tailors Club

-In 2014 SCZ helped Kariba South Primary to establish a Young Tailors Club which has since trained over 140 students.
-The school won the Top Global Prize in Teach a Man to Fish’s School Enterprise Challenge for this business which also manufactures all of the re-usable sanitary pads for our girls’ education programmes, using only locally sourced and re-cycled materials.
+In 2014, we helped Kariba South Primary establish the Young Tailors Club, which has trained over 140 students.
+The club’s success was recognized globally when they won the Top Prize in Teach a Man to Fish’s School Enterprise Challenge.
+Notably, they manufacture reusable sanitary pads for our girls’ education programmes, using only locally sourced and recycled materials.

 Happy Layers Club